jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/api/api-token.md

 ---
 id: api-token
-title: Accessing ASM via API
+title: Accessing ARM via API
-sidebar_label: Accessing ASM via API
+sidebar_label: Accessing ARM via API
 slug: /machine/api
 ---

-The ASM app allows users
+The ARM app allows users
 to make requests directly
 to our GraphQL API.
 You can do this